Power Restoration Process

 Repairs are first made to the co-op's large transmission lines which carry high-voltage electricity to our distribution system from generation stations like Seminole Electric Cooperative's coal-fired plant near Palatka.
 Lines such as these must be repaired first along with any damage to transmission substations.
 Transmission lines serve many thousands of accounts.

 Next in the process of restoration of power are the distribution substations and their respective main feeder lines.
-The co-op has over 50 substations on its system and there are over 12,000 miles of distribution lines which are routed from the substations.
+The co-op has more than 50 substations on its system, and there are about 14,000 miles of distribution lines which are routed from the substations.
 Main feeder lines are those that you normally see alongside a highway.

 The number of members served by Clay Electric's distribution substations range from a few hundred to nearly 9,000 members - so you can see the importance of getting the substations back in service.
 A main feeder line on Clay Electric's system serves as many as 2300 members.